 Large national pet store chains, including some local pet shops, have been cooperative in removing the products from their shelves.
 However, they continue to be sold through the Internet.

-Oregon Sea Grant Statewide Extension Watersheds and Aquatic Invasive Species Specialist, Sam Chan, is working with the Oregon Invasive Species Council (OISC) on an evolving website to inform aquarists and hobbyists on what to do if they have Marimo moss balls and how to dispose of them.
+Sam Chan, Oregon Sea Grant Statewide Extension Watersheds and Aquatic Invasive Species Specialist, is working with the Oregon Invasive Species Council on an evolving website to inform aquarists and hobbyists on what to do if they have Marimo moss balls and how to dispose of them.

-Chan said, “The arrival of the zebra mussels through the aquarium trade is a crucial threat to Oregon's economy and environment.”
+“The arrival of the zebra mussels through the aquarium trade is a crucial threat to Oregon's economy and environment,” Chan said.

 Why are zebra mussels a problem?

-According to OISC, the most significant concern is that zebra mussels may be unknowingly released and introduced into waterways.
-This could potentially cost millions of dollars in response efforts, monitoring, and ultimately maintenance costs if the mussels become established.
+According to the Oregon Invasive Species Council, the most significant concern is that zebra mussels may be unknowingly released and introduced into waterways.
+This could potentially cost millions of dollars in response efforts, monitoring and ultimately maintenance costs if the mussels become established.

 What are moss balls?

-Ornamental Marimo moss balls are not moss rather a string-type alga that forms tightly packed balls ranging from marble to basketball size.
-Marimo moss balls are native to Northern Europe, Japan and Iceland.
-The contaminated shipment of Marimo moss balls was imported from the Ukraine.
+Ornamental Marimo moss balls are not moss but rather a string-type alga that forms tightly packed balls ranging in size from a marble to a basketball.
+Marimo moss balls are native to northern Europe, Japan and Iceland.
+The contaminated shipment of Marimo moss balls was imported from Ukraine.